-GASB Statement No. 92 - Statement No. 92, "Omnibus 2020", enhances comparability in the application of accounting and financial reporting requirements and improves the consistency of authoritative literature.
-More comparable reporting will improve the usefulness of information for users of state and local government financial statements.
-The statement is effective for reporting periods beginning after June 15, 2021.
+GASB Statement No. 99 - Statement No. 99, "Omnibus 2022", enhances comparability in accounting and financial reporting and improves the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
+GASB Statement No. 99, paragraph 4-10, the requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53, are effective for reporting periods beginning after June 15, 2023.
 This statement did not have a material impact on the financial statements.